-The player who is guilty of bad behaviour, or worse, violence towards an official, an Umpire, another player or a spectator incurs one or several of the following penalties, depending on the seriousness of the offence.
+The player who is guilty of bad behaviour, or worse, violence towards an official, an umpire, another player or a spectator incurs one or several of the following penalties, depending on the seriousness of the offence.

-- 1) Exclusion from the competition. - 2) Withdrawal of licence or of the official document. - 3) Confiscation or restitution of expenses and prizes.
+1) Exclusion from the competition.

-The penalty imposed on the guilty player can also be imposed on his or her team-mates.
+- 2) Withdrawal of licence or of the official document. - 3) Confiscation or restitution of expenses and prizes.

-Penalty 1 is imposed by the Umpire.
+The penalty imposed on the guilty player can also be imposed on their team-mates.
+Penalty 1 is imposed by an umpire.

-Penalty 2 is imposed by the Jury.
+Penalty 2 is imposed by the jury or the organising committee.

-Penalty 3 is imposed by the Organising Committee which, within 48 hours, sends a report with the expenses and prizes retained to the Federation's Organisation which will decide on their destination.
+Penalty 3 is imposed by the organising committee which, within 48 hours, sends a report with the expenses and prizes retained to the federation's organisation which will decide on their destination.